redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

   ...snip...
 ```

-`.xAdd` takes a key name, an event ID, and a JavaScript object containing the keys and values that make up the event, i.e. the event data.
-For the key name, we're building a string using the `.keyName` property that `Person` inherited from `Entity`—which will return something like `Peson:01FYC7CTPKYNXQ98JSTBC37AS1`—combined with a hard-coded value.
-We're passing in '*' for our event ID, which tells Redis to just generate it based on the current time and last event ID.
+`.xAdd()` takes a key name, an event ID, and a JavaScript object containing the keys and values that make up the event, i.e. the event data.
+For the key name, we're building a string using the `.keyName` property that `Person` inherited from `Entity` (which will return something like `Peson:01FYC7CTPKYNXQ98JSTBC37AS1`) combined with a hard-coded value.
+We're passing in `*` for our event ID, which tells Redis to just generate it based on the current time and previous event ID.
 And we're passing in the location—with properties of longitude and latitude—as our event data.

-Now, whenever this route is exercised, the location will be logged and the event ID will encode the time.
+Now, whenever this route is exercised, the longitude and latitude will be logged and the event ID will encode the time.
 Go ahead and use Swagger to move Joan Jett around a few times.

-Now, go into Redis Insight and take a look at the Stream.
-You'll see it there in the list of keys but if you click on it, you'll get a message saying that "This data type is coming soon!"
-No problem, we'll just issue the raw command in Redis Insight:
+Now, go into RedisInsight and take a look at the Stream.
+You'll see it there in the list of keys but if you click on it, you'll get a message saying that "This data type is coming soon!".
+If you don't get this message, congratualtions, you live in the future!
+For us here in the past, we'll just issue the raw command instead:

     XRANGE Person:01FYC7CTPKYNXQ98JSTBC37AS1:locationHistory - +

-This tells Redis to get a range of values from a Stream in the key name, `Person:01FYC7CTPKYNXQ98JSTBC37AS1:locationHistory` in our example.
+This tells Redis to get a range of values from a Stream stored in the given the key name—`Person:01FYC7CTPKYNXQ98JSTBC37AS1:locationHistory` in our example.
 The next values are the starting event ID and the ending event ID. `-` is the beginning of the Stream. `+` is the end.
-So this returns the entirety of the Stream:
+So this returns everything in the Stream:

 ```
 1) 1) "1647536562911-0"